GeorgDangl/eeE-BIM-API/doc/repository-services-01/list_model_service.md

 Out 	|Model URL 			|String			|URL to the model data on the target server Out 	|Model Meta Data 	|[model_meta_data](./a_schemata/model_meta_data.md)	|Full model meta data as stored on the server.

-The following model meta data fields are mandatory:

-* repository_name :States which server repository to use.
-If not given, the default repository will be used.
-If the repository does not exist, an error will be raised.

 ##REST/JSON interface